Carleton University provides a variety of orientation programs to open the door for a paramount university experience.

 Fall Orientation provides new students with an exciting week designed to get students engaged and involved.
 A packed schedule of events is planned by the Student Experience Office, Residence Life, and the Carleton University Students Association to encourage students to make new friends and familiarize themselves with their new surroundings.

-Registration for Fall Orientation will be available on the Fall Orientation website.
+Registration for Fall Orientation is available on the Fall Orientation website.